Movin' On Without You: Reception

 "Movin' On Without You" received critical acclaim from most contemporary music critics who reviewed the track.
 David Jeffries from AllMusic, who wrote the extended biography of the singer, highlighted the song (viewed as [Untranslated song]) as one of Utada's career and parent album standouts.
 A reviewer from the online publication CDJournal was positive towards the song, calling it a "speedy dance beat" and praised their lyrical content and vocal delivery for being quite "persuasive" and challenging for a fifteen-year-old.
-The song had a tie-in as the Japanese CM song for the Nissan Terrano.
 At the 14th Japan Gold Disc Awards, they awarded the song along with "Addicted to You" and "Automatic" their own special Songs of the Year awards.

-Commercially, the song proved to be another mammoth success.
+Commercially, the song proved to be another mammoth success for Utada.
 The 12cm edition of the single debuted atop the Oricon Singles Chart with 372,170 copies sold in its first week, making it Utada's first chart-topper.
 The 8cm edition debuted at number five with 101,360 copies sold in its first week.
 This charted lower than the 8cm version of their previous single "Automatic," which debuted at number four in its first week.
 The 12cm disc was ranked as the 16th best-selling single of 1999 in Japan, while the 8cm disc was ranked as the 59th.
-Oricon tabulated the 8cm and 12cm versions separately, but when combined, "Movin' on without you" was the eighth best-selling single of that fiscal year.
+Oricon tabulated the 8cm and 12cm versions separately, but when combined, "Movin' On Without You" was the eighth best-selling single of that fiscal year.